sbull32/team_cautious_waffle/README.md

 * URL based protocol will be used to clone, access, push over Git

-### Advantages of using HTTPS protocol for Git operations
+### Advantages of using HTTP protocol for Git operations

 HTTPS protocol provides the following advantages when used during git operations:

 **Easy to Use**: HTTPS is easy to use.
 It was the main reason GitHub recommended it in the first place.
 To use HTTPS, the user has to copy the URL and run the git clone command to clone the repository.
 It is more comfortable and convenient to utilize for a user.

-### Disadvantages of Using HTTPS Protocol For Git Operations
+### Disadvantages of Using HTTP Protocol For Git Operations

 HTTPS protocol has the following disadvantages when used during git operations: